After the 2020 increase in the cost of a TV Licence, you may be wondering if you still need one?

 You may also be eligible for a refund if you won’t need your licence again before it expires, and you have at least one complete month left on it.
 Just fill in the request a refund form.

-More than 20,000 young people aged 18 to 25 have been interviewed by TV Licensing Visiting Officers for watching live TV or BBC iPlayer without a valid licence in the last year, according to figures released by TV Licensing, even if you only watch BBC TV on your mobile phone, you still need a licence!
+Furthermore, TV Licensing has conducted interviews with over 20,000 young people aged 18 to 25 in the past year.
+These individuals were found to have been watching live TV or BBC iPlayer without a valid license.
+Even if you only watch BBC TV on your mobile phone, you are still required to have a license.